2016choang/2016choang.github.io/about.md

 <p>Hi!
 My name is Chris Hoang and I am a Master's student in Computer Science & Engineering at the University of Michigan.
 I am interested in artificial intelligence research and its many applications.
 I hope to use my knowledge and skills in this field to better the world around me.</p>

-This summer, I am working at [Citadel](https://www.citadel.com/) as a software engineering intern under the Equities Quantitative Research team.
+This summer, I am working at [Citadel](https://www.citadel.com/) as a software engineering intern under the Equities Quantitative Research team in New York City.

 <p>Outside of school/work, my hobbies include music, tennis, science fiction and strategy games.</p>